NathanSauret/minishell-tikawahukwa/functions.md

 </br>

 #### char *getcwd(char *buf, size_t size)
-The getcwd() function copies an absolute pathname of the current working directory to the array pointed to by buf, which is of length size.
+The () function copies an absolute pathname of the current working directory to the array pointed to by buf, which is of length size.
 </br>

 #### int chdir(const char *path)